-For fiscal year 2016, hedges were executed using financial contracts whereby WSF agrees to pay a fixed dollar amount for a certain volume of fuel and, in return, receives a variable dollar amount based on a fluctuating index that is highly correlated with the price WSF pays to its fuel supplier.
+For fiscal year 2018, hedges were executed using financial contracts whereby WSF agrees to pay a fixed dollar amount for a certain volume of fuel and, in return, receives a variable dollar amount based on a fluctuating index that is highly correlated with the price WSF pays to its fuel supplier.
+Financial contracts are the structure used for hedging by many transit agencies or other government entities.
 By hedging in this manner, the price for hedging fuel is lower than the price for an identical hedge with the supplier.
 WSF takes some price risk because the index is not perfectly correlated with the price.

-For fiscal year 2016, hedged fuel totaled 14.7 million gallons, or 80 percent of budgeted gallons, at an average price of \$2.46 per gallon.
-Currently, there are hedges in place for fiscal year 2017 for 15.3 million gallons, or approximately 84 percent of projected consumption at an average price of \$2.01 per gallon.
-There are hedges in place for fiscal year 2018 for 9.1 million gallons, or approximately 50 percent of projected consumption at an average price of \$1.73 per gallon.
-There are also hedges in place for fiscal year 2019 for 6.0 million gallons, or approximately 33 percent of projected consumption at an average price of \$1.82 per gallon.
-Figures 1 and 2 show fiscal years 2016, 2017, 2018, and 2019 hedged gallons compared to total budgeted consumption.
+For fiscal year 2018, hedged fuel totaled 14.2 million gallons, or 75 percent of budgeted gallons, at an average price of \$1.79 per gallon.
+As of December 20, 2018, there are hedges in place for fiscal year 2019 for 9.1 million gallons, or approximately 49 percent of projected consumption at an average price of \$1.81 per gallon.
+Figure 1 shows fiscal years 2018 and 2019 hedged gallons compared to total budgeted consumption.